Application Information FAQ

 3. Can I send my documents by email?

-Some placements will allow email application document delivery, but assume most placements want a hard copy application packet delivered by snail mail.
+Some placements will allow email application document delivery, but assume that most placements want a hard copy application packet delivered by snail mail.

 4. How do I let the Externship Department know I’m looking for an externship?

 Nearly every student benefits by discussing externship goals with the Faculty Externship Director before the application procedure starts.
-The Director can make sure you are considering judges or agencies for who you are eligible in terms of your time commitment and pre-requisites, if applicable.
+The Director can make sure you are considering judges or agencies for whom you are eligible in terms of your time commitment and pre-requisites, if applicable.
 The Director will also review your cover letter and resume if you wish to make sure you are using your resume to your best advantage.

 When you meet with the Faculty Director, file an Application with a resume (See the New Applicant Forms menu tab) in the externship department to reserve your space in the course and let them know you are looking for a position.